AshwiniP-Hub/Biryani-chowk/README.md

 # Biryani-chowk
- It is frontend project by using Bootstrap, HTML,CSS ,Javascript.
+This is frontend project by using Bootstrap, HTML,CSS ,Javascript.